List of Coronation Street characters introduced in 2016: Sonia Rahman

 Sonia Rahman, played by Sudha Bhuchar, made her first on-screen appearance on 22 August 2016.
 The character and casting was announced on 16 August 2016, and was in a storyline with Sharif.
 She was written off on 10 November 2016 at the conclusion of her storyline.

-Sonia arrives whilst Sharif and Yasmeen celebrate their 45th wedding anniversary.
+Sonia arrives while Sharif and Yasmeen celebrate their 45th wedding anniversary.
 She reveals that her husband kicked her out when he became suspicious of her.
 Yasmeen offers to let her to stay until she is able to support herself, but Sharif secretly disagrees with his wife, but tells Sonia.
 Sonia and Sharif have been having an affair for seven years, and her husband suspected it.
 One day, when Yasmeen leaves the house, Sharif gives into temptation and has sex with Sonia again, but after Sonia insults Yasmeen, he snaps at her.
 He later apologises, and their intimacy is noticed by his granddaughter Alya.
 Sharif admits the affair to Alya, with her becoming increasingly hostile towards Sonia.
 Yasmeen soon believes that she and Sharif should purchase a flat for Sonia in order for her to live in before getting herself sorted.
 Alya blackmails Sharif for £14,000 in order for her to remain silent about his affair with Sonia.
 Now struggling financially due to Alya's blackmail, Sharif asks Dev Alahan (Jimmi Harkishin) if Sonia can stay in the flat above his corner shop, frustrating Sonia as she wanted a "love nest" for her and Sharif.

-When Sonia confronts Sharif, they recall their long-lasting affair before leaving again, however they are unaware that they have been overheard by Yasmeen.
+When Sonia confronts Sharif, they recall their long-lasting affair before leaving again; however they are unaware that they have been overheard by Yasmeen.
 At Zeedan's engagement party to Rana, Yasmeen exposes Sharif and Sonia's affair to their family and party guests, before asking everybody to leave.
 She then kicks Sonia out and confronts Sharif.
-When Zeedan and Alya return, Sharif reveals that Alya blackmailed him, hurting Yasmeen as she was the person who she confided in after discovering the affair.
+When Zeedan and Alya return, Sharif reveals that Alya blackmailed him, hurting Yasmeen as she was the person whom she confided in after discovering the affair.
 Yasmeen then kicks Sharif and Alya out, and Sharif leaves Weatherfield without informing his family or Sonia.
 When Sonia bumps into Zeedan, he angrily exclaims how she has destroyed their family, and that Sharif has gone and will never return.
 This devastates Sonia, who decides to leave Weatherfield.
 Dev is furious that Sharif fled, and demands the £14,000 he took from their business to pay Alya from Sonia, but she explains that she has no money.
 As her taxi arrives, Sonia attempts one last time to repair her friendship with Yasmeen, but when she explains how much she loved Sharif, Yasmeen angrily slaps Sonia and orders her to leave Weatherfield and never return.